Skip to content

 Innovative

-A three-pronged approach to our oncology strategy
+Three-pronged approach to our oncology strategy

-1. Target hard-to-treat cancers
+1. Target rare cancers with unmet medical needs

 2. Concentrate on promising and complementary therapeutic approaches

-3. Draw on a wide range of expertise
+1. Draw on a wide range of expertise

 • Our R&D center in Boston is located in the heart of one of the world’s most innovative health ecosystems ;